-TRAVEL INSURANCE: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
+TRAVEL INSURANCE/TRAVEL PROTECTION: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
 VENT has partnered with Redpoint Travel Protection as our preferred travel insurance provider.
-Through Redpoint, we recommend its Ripcord plan.
-Designed for all types of travelers, Ripcord is among the most comprehensive travel protection programs available.
+Through Redpoint, we recommend its comprehensive Ripcord plan, which includes a medical evacuation benefit.
+With this in mind, it is important to note that medical evacuation is not offered by Redpoint as a stand-alone policy or benefit.
+For travelers not interested in comprehensive travel insurance, VENT recommends Medjet and its MedjetAssist® plan.
+Medjet is not an insurance company, and Medjet Assist is not an insurance product; rather, Medjet is a membership-based air-medical facility of choice.
+Medjet does not provide medical evacuation service from the point of injury or illness; yet, the MedjetAssist plan offers robust enough travel protection to satisfy the medical evacuation insurance requirement in place for many VENT tours.